FederatedAI/FATE/python/fate_client/pipeline/component/README.rst

                           data=Data(predict_input=hetero_data_split_0.output.data.test_data),
                           model=Model(model=hetero_lr_0))

-To use new data for prediction task with pre-trained model from a fitted job, data source needs to be updated in prediction job.
-Below is an example from `mini demo <../demo/pipeline-mini-demo.py>`__, where data input of original `dataio_0` component is set to be the new data from `reader_2`.
+To run prediction with with new data, data source needs to be updated in prediction job.
+Below is an example from `mini demo <../demo/pipeline-mini-demo.py>`__, where data input of original `dataio_0` component is set to be the data output from `reader_2`.

 .. code:: python